Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: A major leap

 (Image credit: Andrew Myrick / Android Central)

-For the first time, the Samsung Galaxy Z Fold 7 is rumored to be one of the first Samsung phones to ship with a new version of Android.
-It's said to launch with One UI 8, which will be based on Android 16.
+For the first time, the Samsung Galaxy Z Fold 7 is launching with a new version of Android.
+It's debuting with One UI 8, which is based on Android 16.
 This is made possible due to Google's new rollout pace for Android, which sees new version upgrades released in the second quarter of each year.
+Samsung's foldables are the first new devices to ship with Android 16 ready right out of the box, following Google's update for Pixels earlier.

-The phone will reportedly be powered by the Qualcomm Snapdragon 8 Elite chipset, which brings overall improvements and superior AI processing.
+The new phone is powered by the Qualcomm Snapdragon 8 Elite for Galaxy chipset, which brings overall improvements and superior AI processing.
 It's a big upgrade over the Snapdragon 8 Gen 2 for Galaxy, which powers the Galaxy Z Fold 5.

 Swipe to scroll horizontally